AmpereComputing/terraform-azure-ampere-vm/examples/debian11/README.md

 ### Configuration with terraform.tfvars

 For the purpose of this we will quickly configure Terraform using a terraform.tfvars in the project directory.
-Please note that Compartment OCID are the same as Tenancy OCID for Root Compartment.
+Please note that Compartment AzureD are the same as Tenancy AzureD for Root Compartment.
 The following is an example of what terraform.tfvars should look like:

 ```